AbdelrahmanShehab/Baby_Monitor_smart_Cradle_iOS13/README.md

+![output-onlinepngtools](https://github.com/AbdelrahmanShehab/Baby_Monitor_smart_Cradle_iOS13/assets/36604938/527f4a51-f407-4b40-a9b6-e4a924503cfd)

 # Baby Monitor Smart Cradle

-![output-onlinepngtools](https://github.com/AbdelrahmanShehab/Baby_Monitor_smart_Cradle_iOS13/assets/36604938/527f4a51-f407-4b40-a9b6-e4a924503cfd)

-# Overview:
+# Overview :

 Nowadays one of the most significant challenges that faces many families is baby care.
 Parents cannot continuously observe or monitor their babies all the time.